geta6/connect-stream/README.md

       concatenate: 'resolve', // use path.resolve on concatenate root and src path
       concatenate: 'join', // use path.join on concatenate root and src path

-      passthrough: true, // calls next/returns instead of returning a 404 error
+      passthrough: true, // calls next() instead of returning a 404 error
       passthrough: false, // returns 404 when a file is not found

       cache: { // specify cache:false to turn off caching entirely